Topology behind topological insulators: -groups for time-reversal invariant systems

-is used to map the virtual bundle $\ker{D} - \coker{D}$ in $K_G(\B)$ to $H^{\bullet}(\B,Q)$.
-Since the $K$-group as computed above, in non-zero, either the kernel or its dual, the cokernel, of $D$ is non-void, implying the existence of zero modes, alias, gap-less states, at some point of $\B$.
+Thus we have a map of $\ker{D} - \coker{D}$ to $K_G(\B)$ to $H^{\bullet}(\B,Q)$.
+We have already calculated the $K$-group and shown that it is non-zero for surface points.
+Thus either the kernel or its dual, the cokernel, of $D$ is non-void, implying the existence of zero modes, or gap-less states, at some point of $\B$ where there is conductance.